 The Barcelona GSE offers one-year, full-time master programs that prepare students for doctoral study and provide solid training for top jobs both in the public and private sector.
 All programs are taught in English.
-The Barcelona GSE also offers intensive, targeted short courses for researchers, professionals and graduate students.

 The Master programs offer is: